Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/components/application/solution/altinn-platform/events/_index.md

 ### API Structure

-The API's will be structured so the URLs are filtered queries into the events storage.
+The API's is structured so the URLs are filtered queries into the events storage.

-{{%notice warning%}}
-TODO: Verify proposed API structure
-{{% /notice%}}

 #### Instances events for Org